HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 Over the last years, many people have asked me:
 How do I enter Data Science?
-I have by no means a definite answer to this question.
-But having transitioned from an academic career path in pure Mathematics to working as a Data Scientist, I have at least some opinions and experiences that I can share.
+I don't have a definite answer to this question, but having transitioned from an academic career in pure Mathematics to working as a Data Scientist, I have made some experiences that I can share here.

 Before we dive in, let's take a step back and clarify terminology.

 ## What is Data Science?